shadowed1/ChromeOS_PowerControl/README.md

 - Pairs user adjustable max_perf_pct and thermal0 temp sensor to create a user adjustable clockspeed-temperature curve.
 - If $min_temp threshold is below a certain point, the CPU will be able to reach max_perf_pct of its speed.
 - The closer the CPU approaches $max_temp, the closer it is to min_perf_pct.
-- PowerControl will always be more conservative regarding thermals and performance than native behavior.
+- PowerControl will always be stringent regarding thermals and performance versus native behavior.

 <br>